 As part of the process of transition, some patients may seek gender affirming hormone therapy.
 To help you understand the effects, we want to share this information with you.
 Everybody is different.
 The rate and extent that your changes take place depend on many factors, including your genetics, the age at which you start taking hormones and your overall state of health.

-Here is a timeline of changes when taking testosterone.
+Here is a potential timeline of changes for some people taking testosterone.
+Changes will vary based on dosage and method of administration.